ikz87/dots/polybar/README.md

 # My polybar dots

-If you are using this, chances are not all scripts will work, I didn't think I'd ever share this, but here we are.
+If you are using this, chances are not all scripts will work, I didn't think I'd ever share this so I never actually cared to write clean scripts, but here we are.

-Colors from the bar will be picked up from you Xresources, so if the bar doesn't seem to be loading correctly or has errors regarding "unscaped backslashes", it's probably because there's something wrong with the colors
+Colors from the bar will be picked up from you Xresources, so if the bar doesn't seem to be loading correctly or has errors regarding "unscaped backslashes", it's probably because there's something wrong with the colors.

-Layout and workspaces modules will only work on bspwm (they depend on bspc)
+Layout and workspaces modules will only work on bspwm (they depend on bspc).

-If you come from unixporn, these dots don't include the thumbnail displayed on the left bar, since that's a program completely dettached from polybar
+If you come from unixporn, these dots don't include the thumbnail displayed on the left bar, since that's a program completely dettached from polybar.

 ## List of dependencies (probably incomplete):
 -> xdo